-Services to treat kidney disease

-Covered services include:

-- Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their healthcare provider, we cover up to six sessions of kidney disease education services per lifetime

-- Outpatient dialysis treatments

-(including dialysis treatments when

-temporarily out of the service area,

-as explained in Chapter 3), or when

-your provider for this service is

-temporarily unavailable or
+Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out- of-network Services to treat kidney disease Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when referred by their healthcare provider, we cover up to six sessions of kidney disease education services per lifetime Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3), or when your provider for this service is temporarily unavailable or inaccessible Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis treatments) Home dialysis treatments) Home dialysis equipment &amp; supplies Certain home support services (such as, when necessary, visits by trained dialysis, to help in emergencies, and check your dialysis equipment &amp; water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.

-inaccessible

-- Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care)

-- Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments)

-- Home dialysis equipment & supplies

-- Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment & water supply)

-Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs.

-Renal Dialysis: 20% coinsurance innetwork

-Kidney Disease Education: \$0 copay in-network

-Renal Dialysis: 20% coinsurance out-of-network

-Kidney Disease Education: 20% coinsurance out-ofnetwork
+Renal Dialysis: 20% coinsurance in- network Kidney Disease Education: \$0 copay in-network You pay these amounts until you reach the out-of- pocket maximum Renal Dialysis: 20% coinsurance out-of-networkKidney Disease Education: 20% coinsurance out-of- networkYou pay these amounts until you reach the out-of- pocket maximum

-Skilled nursing facility (SNF) care

-(For a definition of skilled nursing facility care, see Chapter 12 of this document.
+Skilled nursing facility (SNF) care (For a definition of skilled nursing facility care, see Chapter 12 of this document.
 Skilled nursing facilities are sometimes called SNFs.)

-No prior hospital stay is required Covered services include but are not limited to:

-- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
+No prior hospital stay is required.
+Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
+Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins only with the first pint of blood that you need.
-All other components of blood are covered beginning with the first pint used - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs
+All other components of blood are covered beginning with the first pint used Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs \$0 copay per day for days 1-20 in-network \$180 copay per day for days 21-45 in-network \$0 copay per day for days 46-100 in-network You pay these amounts until you reach the out-of-pocket maximum 20% coinsurance out-of-network per stay You pay these amounts until you reach the out-of- pocket maximum provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs (continued)